Today, I will share with you the biography of West Bengal artist Jamini Roy. He dedicated and sacrificed a lot to keep

 Jamini Roy’s capacity for work never waned.
 An astounding volume and assortment of work marked the 20 years between 1950 and 1970.
 After 1950, his search for a way of saying the smoothness of color & his lines appeared to have gotten to a stage where exploration was hopeless.

-He doesn’t given attention to get handsome revenue.
-But, he kept in mind the buyer’s interest in art.
-Buyer who have understanding of Art will preserve the Artwork in good condition.
-This was the opinion of Jamini Roy.
-On the Jamini Roy Paintings there was big impact of the simplicity of Kalighat paintings.
+He didn’t give attention to get handsome revenue.
+But, he kept in mind the interest of the buyer in his art.
+Buyers who have an understanding of art will preserve the artwork in good condition.
+This was the opinion of Jamini before selling each of his arts.
+On the Jamini Roy Paintings there was a big impact of the simplicity of Kalighat paintings.

 Padma Bhushan- Jamini Roy